A Deep RL Approach on Task Placement and Scaling of Edge Resources for Cellular Vehicle-to-Network Service Provisioning: Target latency

-\begin{IEEEbiography}[{ }]{Cyril Shih-Huan Hsu} is a Ph.D. candidate in the Informatics Institute, University of Amsterdam (UvA), The Netherlands, since 2021.
-He received the B.Sc. and M.Sc. degrees from National Taiwan University (NTU), in 2013 and 2015, respectively.
-From 2016 to 2021, he worked for several international AI startups as a machine learning researcher.
-He is currently a member of the Multiscale Networked Systems Group (MNS) that focuses on programmable networks and data-centric automation.
-His recent research focus on network resource management with AI/ML. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Jorge Mart\'in P\'erez} obtained a B.Sc in mathematics, and a B.Sc in computer science, both at Universidad Autónoma de Madrid (UAM) in 2016.
+\begin{IEEEbiography}[{ }]{Cyril Shih-Huan Hsu} is a Ph.D. candidate at the Informatics Institute, University of Amsterdam (UvA), The Netherlands, where he has been pursuing his degree since 2021.
+He earned his B.Sc. and M.Sc. degrees from National Taiwan University (NTU) in 2013 and 2015, respectively.
+From 2016 to 2021, he worked as a machine learning researcher at several international AI startups.
+He is currently a member of the Multiscale Networked Systems (MNS) Group.
+His recent research centers on leveraging AI and machine learning for network resource management. \end{IEEEbiography} 0pt plus -1fil \begin{IEEEbiography}[{ }]{Jorge Mart\'in P\'erez} is an associate professor at the Universidad Politécnica de Madrid (UPM), Spain.
+He obtained a B.Sc in mathematics, and a B.Sc in computer science, both at Universidad Autónoma de Madrid (UAM) in 2016.
 He obtained his M.Sc. and Ph.D in Telematics from Universidad Carlos III de Madrid (UC3M) in 2017 and 2021, respectively.
-His research focuses in optimal resource allocation in networks, and since 2016 he participates in EU funded research projects in UC3M Telematics department. \end{IEEEbiography}
+Jorge worked as postdoc at UC3M (until 2023) in national and EU funded projects.
+His research focuses in optimal resource allocation in networks. \end{IEEEbiography} 0pt plus -1fil

 \begin{IEEEbiography} [{ }] {Danny De Vleeschauwer} obtained an MSc. in Electrical Engineering and the Ph.D. degree in applied sciences from the Ghent University, Belgium, in 1985 and 1993 respectively.
 Currently, he is a DMTS in the access network control department of Nokia Bell Labs in Antwerp, Belgium.
-Prior to joining Nokia, he was a researcher at Ghent University.
+He was a researcher at Ghent University before joining Nokia.
 His early work was on image processing and on the application of queuing theory in packet-based networks.
-His current research focus is on the distributed control of applications over packet-based networks. \end{IEEEbiography}
+His current research focus is on the distributed control of applications over packet-based networks. \end{IEEEbiography} 0pt plus -1fil

-\begin{IEEEbiography} [{ }] {Koteswararao Kondepu} is an Assistant Professor at India Institute of Technology Dharwad, Dharwad, India.
-He obtained his Ph.D. degree in Computer Science and Engineering from Institute for Advanced Studies Lucca (IMT), Italy in July 2012.
-His research interests are 5G, optical networks design, energy-efficient schemes in communication networks, and sparse sensor networks. \end{IEEEbiography}